kuboto809/digitalgarden/src/site/notes/Notes/Programming/C++ Basics.md

 Here data type means the type of the "target".
 ![Pasted image 20231118165457.png](/img/user/Notes/Programming/attachments/Pasted%20image%2020231118165457.png)
 The above is equivalent to `int x =5, *ptr = &x;` (cuz the `*ptr` also has `int` type.)
+`int **prt;` means initializing a pointer which will contain the address of some other pointer.
 ### Dereferencing
 That means accessing the value at that memory address.
 ![Pasted image 20231118165736.png](/img/user/Notes/Programming/attachments/Pasted%20image%2020231118165736.png)